 - the NR RRC message container with the RRCReconfigurationComplete message;

-- the NR RRC message container with the UE assistance information.The procedure uses UE-associated signalling.
+- the NR RRC message container with the UE assistance information.

+This procedure is also used to deliver a PDCP-C PDU encapsulating an NR RRC message between the new NG-RAN node and the old NG-RAN node.

+The procedure uses UE-associated signalling.

 8.3.9.2 Successful Operation

+Figure 8.3.9.2-1: RRC Transfer procedure for dual connectivity, successful operation.

+Figure 8.3.9.2-x: RRC Transfer procedure for SDT, successful operation.

+Dual Connectivity

-Figure 8.3.9.2-1: RRC Transfer procedure, successful operation.The M-NG-RAN-NODE initiates the procedure by sending the RRC TRANSFER message to the S-NG-RAN-NODE or the S-NG-RAN-NODE initiates the procedure by sending the RRC TRANSFER message to the M-NG-RAN-NODE.
+The M-NG-RAN-NODE initiates the procedure by sending the RRC TRANSFER message to the S-NG-RAN-NODE or the S-NG-RAN-NODE initiates the procedure by sending the RRC TRANSFER message to the M-NG-RAN-NODE.

 If the S-NG-RAN-NODE receives an RRC TRANSFER message which does not include the RRC Container IE in the Split SRB IE, or the RRC Container IE in the NR UE Report IE, or the the RRC Container IE in the Fast MCG Recovery via SRB3 from MN to SN IE, or the the RRC Container IE in the Fast MCG Recovery via SRB3 from SN to MN IE, it shall ignore the message.
 If the S-NG-RAN-NODE receives an RRC TRANSFER message with the Delivery Status IE in the Split SRB IE, it shall ignore the message.
 If the S-NG-RAN-NODE receives the RRC Container IE in the Split SRB IE, it shall deliver the contained PDCP-C PDU encapsulating an RRC message to the UE.
 If the S-NG-RAN-NODE receives the RRC Container IE in the Fast MCG Recovery via SRB3 from MN to SN IE, the S-NG-RAN-NODE shall deliver the contained RRC container encapsulating an RRC message to the UE.